Blog.

 The Human Impact of Injustice in Our Communities

-Leaders took to the stage to bring different perspectives: how are these injustices effecting our youth, our politics, our daily lives.
+Leaders took to the stage to bring different perspectives: how are these injustices affecting our youth, our politics, our daily lives.
 While each may have come from a different angle, they were all linked together for a complete picture of what it looks like when leadership stops being silent and uses their voices to power their communities.

 Read More